 - Easy to start investing.

-- Copy-trading – you can just follow other traders and they make you money (if all goes well).
+- Copy-trading – you can just follow other traders and it will automatically make the same trades as the copy-trader.

 - Includes different types of investments, such as stocks, ETFs, commodities, etc.

 - Doesn’t include all the available stocks, just 200-300 biggest companies, and some international companies.
 I think there is not a wide enough option to choose from.

 - With some assets, you don’t own the underlying asset, but rather it’s a CFD, so it’s speculative.
 So if there are any issues you are not in a great position.

 - Need at least 1000 euros, otherwise, costs eat up your profit